Here's a breakdown of some of the benefits and drawbacks of LendingPoint personal loans.

 You can even get approved if you have a bankruptcy on your credit report, as long as it was discharged at least 12 months ago.

 Unfortunately, the lender doesn’t currently allow co-signers.
-So if you can’t get approved on your own, you will need to find a different lender.
+So if you can’t get approved on your own, you’ll need to find a different lender.
 You also can’t include income from someone else in your household when filling out that portion of the loan application.

 If you get approved for a loan, you can receive the funds as soon as the next business day, making it a great option if you’re experiencing an emergency and need quick access to cash.

-If you’re hoping to use the loan to improve your credit, though, keep in mind that LendingPoint promises only to report to “one or more” of the three national credit reporting agencies.
-If improving your credit is your priority, find a lender that will report to all three.
+If you’re hoping to use the loan to improve your credit, though, keep in mind that LendingPoint only reports to Experian and TransUnion.
+If improving your credit is your priority, find a lender that will report to all three national credit reporting agencies.

 Fees and penalties

-LendingPoint charges an origination fee of 0 percent to 6 percent of the loan amount.
+LendingPoint charges an origination fee of up to 6 percent of the loan amount.
 If you like, you can have this upfront fee deducted from your loan disbursement instead of paying it out of pocket.
-If you choose this option, though, you may need to borrow more than you need to make sure you don’t end up with a shortfall.
+If you choose this option, though, you may have to borrow more than you need to make sure you don’t end up with a shortfall.

 How to apply for a loan with LendingPoint